wiscer-org/devto-sinedied/posts/vscode-jumps-between-points-in-a-file.md

 date: '2022-09-19T08:46:24Z'
 ---

-<p>This article contains tips to jumps between points (combination of line & column number) in a single file
+<p>This article contains tips to jump between points (combination of line & column number) in a single file
 in VSCode for screen reader users (blind, visually impaired, etc).
 </p>